DamOConnor/Fabric-and-Copilot/setup/setup.md

   - Select your capacity from the dropdown

 > [!NOTE]
 > If **Fabric Capacity** is grayed out, your F64 capacity may be paused, or you may not have access to it.
+Check your capacity status and refresh the browser window if required

 ## 2. Connect to lab repo
 !!TODO